 You need to get used to having strikes thrown at you.
 You need to be able to defend and cover.
 You need to be able to control your breathing to increase your endurance.
 You need to be able to exhale sharply to be able to absorb the hit if have to.
 Then you have to learn distancing and timing.
 You should know how to land just one technique consistently.
 Not a whole bag of different strikes.
 Just land one upper body strike.
 Once you get confident, this distance calibration helps you land other strikes far easier.

 The person you are working with should not be thought of as your opponent.
 He is your training partner, and it is his job to make it appropriately simple or difficult for you so you need to work towards improving your own game.
-But his role is to help you, and therefore when beginners partner off each other, an environment of mutual cooperation and respect is needed.
+But his role is to help you, and therefore when beginners partner off, an environment of mutual cooperation and respect is needed.
 Such collaboration requires you to exchange strikes, not engage in mortal combat.
 One-upmanship will result in slower progression ...

 Your mindset should therefore not be on winning, nor about deliberately losing.
 You should be using such an opportunity to learn about body movement, distancing, dealing with a dynamic situation, and applying the techniques you've learned.
 Respect your partner for offering you his or her body as a target by applying good control and keeping each other safe!